Turn Your Passion of Reading Into Extra Income

 Depending on your promotional techniques and sales, you should be able to earn extra income.

 If a classroom full of screaming children makes you nervous, you can still teach.
-And you can do it working from home and scheduling your own hours.
-The internet offers online-learning programs that concentrate on teaching English as a second language to students in foreign countries.
+And you can do it by working from home and scheduling your own hours.
+The Internet offers online learning programs that concentrate on teaching English as a second language to students in foreign countries.

-Qkids is a virtual community containing thousands of people from America and Canada who teach children English.
+Qkids is a virtual community of thousands of people from America and Canada who teach children English.
 They seek college students, school teachers, stay-at-home moms, and anyone with a desire for education to work part-time.
-Teachers with Qkids make $16-$20 an hour, and their minimum is six hours per week.
+Teachers with Qkids average $12-$16 an hour, and their minimum is six hours per week.

 Adalee Grace, one teacher for the program, is also a full-time Elementary Education student in the United States.
 She loves working for the company and has a flexible schedule.